QP/C++ 7.2.1

 The submachines should support entry points

-An example of an entry segment is shown in Figure 130[B].
+An example of an entry segment is shown in SRS-23[B].
 An entry segment needs to have a name (unique within a given submachine) and needs to target a substate of a given submachine.
 An entry segment might also have actions to be executed after the submachine is entered, before any other actions in the submachine (such as submachine's entry action or any nested initial transition.)

 The submachines should support exit points

-The submachines should support history segments.
-Both shallow and deep histories shall be supported.
+The submachines should support history segments; Both shallow and deep histories shall be supported.

 State Machine Implementation Strategy "optimized for automatic code generation" should support submachine-states

-An example of an submachine state is shown in Figure 130[E].
+An example of an submachine state is shown in Figure SRS-24[E].
 A submachine state is an instance of the given submachine placed in a specific context of the host hierarchical state machine.
 The context is established by the connections made to the interface of the submachine exposed by the submachine state.
 Specifically, the context of a submachine state consists of the incoming transitions that terminate on the specific entry points and by exit segments originating on the specific exit points.
 Additionally, a submachine state can have its own transitions originating on its boundary and terminating on its boundary.

 State Machine Implementation Strategy "optimized for automatic code generation" should support exit segments